 We study the evolution of social behaviour, with a focus on the structure, function and evolution of insect societies.
-We are currently working on the causes and consequences of social structure variation in ants, and on social defences against parasites.
+We are currently working on the causes and consequences of social structure variation in ants.
+We have discovered that a supergene controls colony queen number in the Alpine silver ant, and we now seek to understand how this balanced polymorphism is maintained.
 We combine genomic, behavioural, ecological and experimental approaches, in the field and laboratory.

 Causes and consequences of variation in social organization

 The social organization of insect societies varies greatly, from simple families headed by one queen to large social groups containing many reproductive individuals.
 A long-term goal of our research is to understand the causes and consequences of social structure variation in insect societies.

 In our main model system, the Alpine silver ant Formica selysi, single- and multiple-queen colonies occur in the same populations.
 We investigate the genetic, behavioural and ecological bases of this polymorphism.
 We have been monitoring field colonies over a period of 15 years.
 We explore how the two social forms differ and which factors and processes contribute to the maintenance of the social polymorphism.
 Using a genotyping-by-sequencing approach, we have identified a supergene associated with colony queen number.
 We are currently investigating the origin and maintenance of this genetic polymorphism controlling social organization, and exploring which ecological factors and behavioural processes favour each social form.

 Social defences against parasites